diluisi/Getting_and_Cleaning_Data/Codebook.md

 1. Merges the training and the test sets to create one data set.

   * Read all data from directory (X_train.txt, y_train.txt, subject_train.txt, X_test.txt, y_test.txt and subject_test.txt) and create new variables to store them (trainData, trainHeader, trainSubject, testData, testHeader, testSubject).
   * Combine each dataset (train data with test data, trai header with test header, train subject with test subject) in order to create only one with train and test data.
+Each joined dataset is stored on _jData_,_jHeader_ and _jSubject_.
   * The merged data will be generated at the 4th step.

 2. Extracts only the measurements on the mean and standard deviation for each measurement.